wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-storage-windows-clients/includes/3-examine-network-cloud-storage-options.md

 #### OneDrive

 OneDrive offers the benefits of making files accessible by any device, while offering a seamless end user experience in the desktop client.
-OneDrive is covered in more detail in the next topic.
+OneDrive is covered in more detail in the next unit.

-#### Azure Storage
+#### Azure storage

 Microsoft Azure Storage is a cloud storage solution that developers and IT professionals use to build applications.
 Azure Storage saves data in the cloud.
 You can access Azure Storage by using any type of device and by using any type of application, from the smallest app to applications with terabytes of data.